 This soup freezes well too and makes for great leftovers.
 I often take it to work for lunch.

-If you’re planning you meals for the week and sorting out your menu this soup is a good candidate as it will keep in the fridge for 3 to 4 days, and in the freezer for 6 weeks.
+If you’re planning your meals for the week and sorting out your menu this soup is a good candidate as it will keep in the fridge for 3 to 4 days, and in the freezer for 6 weeks.
 This Yellow Lentil Soup and Bacon and Split Pea Soup also freeze well for make ahead meals.